HenkKin/DataAccessClient/README.md

 ### Supporting migrations using `dotnet ef` tooling

-First navigate to your migrations project folder
+First, open a command prompt and navigate to your migrations project folder

 `cd [path-to-your-project-folder]`